Radical Islam: The Iranian Mojahedin: Content

 The book is divided into two parts and eleven chapters.
 Part I reviews history of Iran under the rule of Pahlavi dynasty and then Iranian Revolution and the first decade of the country under the Government of the Islamic Republic of Iran, while more-lengthy Part II details the development and experiences of the MEK, covering more than a quarter-century from its origins in the early 1960s up until its transformation in the late 1980s.
-It also features cogent analyses of the MEK's social background, social bases, and ideology, including how the MEK’s original aim was to “to synthesize the religious values of Islam with the scientific thought of Marxism” and how it injected new meanings and dimensions to old Islamic terms and symbols.
+It also features cogent analyses of the MEK's social background, social bases, and ideology, including how the MEK's original aim was "to synthesize the religious values of Islam with the scientific thought of Marxism" and how it injected new meanings and dimensions to old Islamic terms and symbols.
 A whole chapter is dedicated to a biography of Ali Shariati and an investigation of his works and views, to further discuss their impact on the ideology of the MEK.
 Other themes explored are the group's leadership, structure and electoral performance, the latter during 1979–1981.
 Included in the book are also several comprehensive lists of MEK members, with extensive biographical information.
 The book also discusses the split within the Mojahedin in 1975 ("The Great Schism") that resulted in "a division among the membership between Islamic Mojahedin and Marxist Mojahedin."
 The book also explains how, despite the schism, the Mojahedin became what Ayatollah Mohammad Beheshti described as one of the three foundations of the Islamic revolution: "Imam Khomeini, Ali Shariati, and the Mojahedin Organization".
 The remaining of the book explains the problems that the Mojahedin (as well as other resistance groups) had to face after Khomeini and the religious party took power and how initially the Mojahedin tried to cooperate with the new regime, but it soon became clear that the Islamic Republic would not accept a democratic multiparty system.